kursatyurt/AE_305_Numerical_Method/README.md

 A depository Contains Homework Solutions of AE305 Numerical Methods in Aerospace Engineering course of METU

-## Homework 1 - Solution of ODE's
+a## Homework 1 - Solution of ODE's

-Solution of an ODE using:

 - Explicit Euler Method
 - Heun's Method